L2-D2/fg-tswiki/Minecraft.md

 Minecraft is a fantastic, extensively moddable, voxel stylized world simulator with monsters.
-Minecraft is sold through [[Minecraft.net|https://minecraft.net/en-us/]], and the `.jar` [[binary file|filetypes#Binary]] can be downloaded there once purchaed.
+Minecraft is sold through [[Minecraft.net|https://minecraft.net/en-us/]], and the `.jar` [[binary file|filetypes#Binary Files]] can be downloaded there once purchaed.

 ## Running Minecraft from Official Binary